maciejg-git/litewind-alpine-documentation/components/table.md

 ### Usage

-To use this component simply copy and paste minimal template or any template from the examples below.

 The data for the component is provided by the `table` function in the `x-data` directive.
-This function takes single `object` as argument.
-Because of a lot of shared state (filter, pagination etc) it is recomended to set this object as a separate store and then pass it to the table with the `$store` magic.
+Because of a lot of shared state (filter, pagination etc) it is recomended to set data as a separate store and then pass it to the table with the `$store` magic.

 ```javascript
 table({